rollentube/ctf-writeups/portswigger/Authentication/Username_enumeration_via_response_timing.md

 The password is `taylor`.

-If we login with thos credentials, the lab is solved.
+If we login with those credentials, the lab is solved.